exercism/generic-track/README.md

 ## Does Exercism already support the language?

-Please [search our repositories](https://github.com/exercism), to see both active and inactive tracks on the site.
+Please [check the list of track repositories](https://github.com/search?q=topic%3Aexercism-track+org%3Aexercism+fork%3Atrue&type=repositories) to find both active and inactive tracks.

-If you find the language, check the `config.json` file to see if it has an `active` key, which will be true or false.
+If you found a repository for your language, check the `active` key's value in the repository's `config.json` file for its status:

+- `true`: the track is active and listed on the website's [tracks page](https://exercism.org/tracks).
+- `false`: the track is inactive and not listed on the website.
+The track still requires work for it to become active.
 If you'd like to help out, please open an issue on that repository to say hello.

 ## Has someone else asked for it?

-Do a search in the issues in this repository for the name of the language.
+Do a search in the [issues of this repository](https://github.com/exercism/request-new-language-track/issues) for the name of the language to see if the language was already requested.
 Remember to check both open and closed issues.

 ## It doesn't exist - I want to create it!